motatoes/Vue.Isotope/README.md

 Sort the isotope component with the corresponding `String` parameter.

 `filter (name)`<br>
-Sort the isotope component with the corresponding `String` parameter.
+Filter the isotope component with the corresponding `String` parameter.

 `layout (option)`<br>
 Change the layout of the isotope component using the option as layout name if option is `String` or with option object if option is `Object`.